fsolt/dotwhisker/README.md

 dotwhisker
 =========

-`dwplot` is a function for quickly and easily generating dot-and-whisker plots of regression models saved in tidy data frames.
-It provides a convenient way to create highly customizable plot for presenting and comparing statistics.
-Users can use it to plot coefficients or other estimates (e.g., predicted probabilities) within a model or compare them across different models.
-The estimates are presented as dots with confidential interval whiskers, and grouped based on variables.
+`dotwhisker` is an R package for quickly and easily generating dot-and-whisker plots of regression results saved in tidy data frames.
+It provides a convenient way to create highly customizable plots for presenting and comparing statistics.
+It can be used to plot coefficients or other estimates (e.g., predicted probabilities) within a model or compare them across different models.
+The estimates are presented as dots with confidential interval whiskers, and predictors can be grouped in brackets.

 To install: